Skip to main content

 Educating parents and guardians

-Question: Do considerations need to be made for educating parents and guardians on the school’s emergency action plan?
+Question: Do considerations need to be made for educating parents and guardians on the school’s emergency response plan?

 EOP plan review and adjustments frequency